 November is our menu planning month.
+We have been getting a head start on our menu planning.
 If we plan our meals then we can save money and time.
 We can even double our recipes and freeze the extra for meals to use in December.
 Plan and save.

 Do you have meals or just a recipe that you make that brings back memories for you?
 When I was 11 years old, my father taught me how to make spaghetti with a meat sauce from scratch.
 This one meal taught me how to brown hamburger meat, chop onions, green peppers and boil water for pasta.
 What else do you need to cook?
 It was a lesson that served me well.

 After I married, my in-laws taught me to make other basics for meals.
 My sweet Mother-in-law Elizabeth, started planning each meal around the starch on the plate.
 She could fix potatoes a million ways.
 One of her favorite ways to cook potatoes was country fried potatoes.

 How many ways can you think of to fix potatoes?
 Ready, set, go!
 Most of these Robert and I came up with on our own.
 We did cheat and Google it.
 I found one potato dish I had made but didn’t know the name.

 - Baked potatoes

 - French fries

 - Potato salad